roboneurolibre/QC-imaging-demographics/paper.md

 # Ethnicity

-Here we break down the ethnicity of participants reported in these imaging studies.
-Box sizes for each category are proportional to their participant counts.
-Boxes in the treemap may be clicked on to be expanded.
-Each category's box shows the percentage of all participants in that category and the number of participants.
-For subcategories within the “reported ethnicity” category, the percentage of the total reported participants is also given.
+This treemap shows the reported ethnicity of participants.
+Each box represents a category, with its size proportional to the number of participants.
+Boxes can be clicked on to expand and explore subcategories.
+Each category displays both the participant count and its percentage relative to the total participant pool.
+For subcategories within the “Reported Ethnicity” group, percentages are also calculated relative to the total number of participants with reported ethnicity.

 ## Figure 8